USNavalResearchLaboratory/turboWAVE/docs/core-install.rst

 The GNU and LLVM compilers can be freely downloaded.
 Intel and Microsoft compilers are commercial products, but typically offer free trial downloads.
-Other combinations are possible, such as LLVM on Windows, Intel on MacOS, etc..
+Other combinations are possible, these are merely the ones that are tested and directly supported.

 On HPC systems, we expect a suitable compiler to be pre-installed by the system administrators, although there may be modules to load, unload, or swap.